bencravens/lorenz/README.md

 # Lorenz
-Jupyter notebook investigating some properties of the Lorenz attractor
+Jupyter notebook investigating some properties of the Lorenz attractor.